 Counseling Services – Everyone has problems sometimes.
 Working with a highly-trained counselor in a professional, confidential setting gives you an opportunity to share your concern, explore your options, and work toward a solution.
 Students participate in individual, group or couples counseling for a number of reasons; no concern is too big or too small.

 Self help & relaxation – Counseling or a consultation can be a helpful choice for many students, but there are a lot of things you can try on your own to help your well-being.
 Check out some of these suggestions to help lower your stress level, improve your mood, or just do a ‘check-in’ to see how you’re doing.
 Want to learn a few new ways to relax and de-stress?
-Stop by our Mind Spa (120 Memorial Union), open during the fall & spring semesters on weekdays from 11am-2pm.
+Stop by our Mind Spa (120 Memorial Union), open during the fall & spring semesters on Tuesdays-Fridays from 9am-2pm.

 Outreach & Education efforts at UMaine are aimed at helping students engage with their surroundings, connect with each other, and belong to the UMaine community.
-We offer trainings for both students and staff on a variety of mental health related topics, from suicide prevention to health communication.
+We offer trainings for both students and staff on a variety of mental health related topics, from suicide prevention to healthy communication.